 Best Foods to Increase Breast Milk Supply

 Now we’ve discussed supplements, let’s talk about foods.
-While there isn’t a ton of great research on the use of foods to increase breast milk supply, I don’t generally see a lot of harm in trying them anyway.
+While there isn’t a ton of great research on how to increase breast milk supply with foods, I don’t generally see a lot of harm in trying them anyway.
 For the most part, these foods are nutrient dense, and breastfeeding mamas need lots of nutrition and calories, anyway.
 I’ve packed some of these foods into my lactation cookies and smoothies, both of which are super nutritious for a nursing mom.

 A lot of women claim that eating a bowl of oatmeal daily or incorporating more oats into their diet has led to an increase in their breast milk supply.
 There is no known mechanism for why this may work, but oats are high in iron and may help in combatting anemia or low iron stores which do cause a decrease in milk supply.